 Q.8.
-AB Lid invited applications for ₹1,00,000 Equity Shares ₹10 each payable as ₹2 application, ₹3 on Allotment and the balance on first and final call.
-Application were received for ₹3,00,000 shares and shares were allotted on prorata basis.
+Abhir Ltd. invited applications for 1,00,000 Equity Shares ₹10 each payable as ₹2 application, ₹3 on Allotment and the balance on first and final call.
+Application were received for 3,00,000 shares and shares were allotted on prorata basis.
 The excess application money was to be adjusted against allotment only.
 Ram, a shareholder who has applied for 3,000 shares failed to pay the call money and his shares were forfeited and re-issued at ₹8 per share as fully paid.
 Pass necessary journal entries in the books of company.
+Also, prepare cash book

-(Hint: Share forfeited A/c ₹5000, capital reserve ₹3000)
+(Hint: Share forfeited A/c ₹5000, capital reserve ₹3000, Cash book total 11,03,000)